Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/1.ingest-ldes/README.md

 Start the workflow as described [here](../../../support/workflow/README.md#starting-a-workflow).

-Verify that the ListHTTP processor is listening for incoming GTFS/RT members:
+Verify that the ListenHTTP processor is listening for incoming GTFS/RT members:
 ```bash
 curl http://localhost:9005/gtfs/healthcheck
 ```